 Maternal and Child Health

-- We will minimise the physical contact by only offering face to face contact for up to 15 minutes
+- We will minimise physical contact by offering telephone consultations supplemented by short face to face appointments

-We ask clients to please contact 97841756 if they wish to make MCH appointments.
+We ask clients to please contact 9781756 if they wish to make an appointment.

-- All Drop In sessions are cancelled until further notice
+- All drop in services are cancelled until further notice

 - Home Visits for new babies will continue but will be via telephone consultation initially.
 A precautionary screening will continue to occur over the phone when we confirm your appointment